-where V{nt} is the value of a normal firm and V{zt} is the value of a debt-ridden firm, while later we will specify V{nt} by (2) and V{zt} by (9).
+where V{nt} is the value of a normal firm and V{zt} is the value of a debt-ridden firm; we will later specify V{nt} by (2) and V{zt} by (9).
 It will be shown that $V{nt} > V{zt}$ in equilibrium.
-The borrowing limit is derived from the limited enforceability of debt contracts as firms can default on their debt obligations.
+The borrowing limit is derived from the limited enforceability of debt contracts, because firms can default on their debt obligations.
 The basic logic is the same as Jermann and Quadrini (2012).
-The decision of default arises after the realization of revenues but before repaying the inter-period and intra-period loans.
-At this stage the total liabilities are $m_t + b_t$, that is, the intra-period loan plus the inter-period debt due in period t.
-As in the Jermann-Quadrini model, the lender and the firm renegotiate on repayment if the firm defaults, and if the renegotiation breaks down and the firm is liquidated at this point in time the lender obtains $(\phi + \psi)q_tk_t$, by confiscating a part of capital stock (k_t) , where $0 < \phi + \psi < 1$.
+The decision to default arises after the realization of revenues, but before repaying the inter-period and intra-period loans.
+At this stage, the total liabilities are $m_t + b_t$, that is, the intra-period loan plus the inter-period debt due in period t.
+As in the Jermann- Quadrini model, the lender and the firm renegotiate on repayment if the firm defaults.
+If the renegotiation breaks down and the firm is liquidated at this point, the lender obtains $(\phi + \psi)q_tk_t$ by confiscating a part of capital stock (k_t) , where $0 < \phi + \psi < 1$.
 A departure from the Jermann-Quadrini model is the following assumption:

 Assumption 1.
-The institutional environment of this economy is such that a lender cannot forgive debt of the borrowing firm if it defaults on the debt.
-Instead the lender either liquidates the defaulted firm immediately or allows it to continue operation as a debt-ridden firm.
-The debt-ridden firm is a firm whose lender retains the right to liquidate it and the lender allows it to continue operation if she agrees on the continuation fee that it pays to the lender.
+The institutional environment of this economy is such that a lender cannot forgive the debt of a borrowing firm that defaults.
+Once the firm defaults, the lender obtains the unilateral discretion to liquidate it.
+The legal institution in this economy is such that as long as the repayment f_t is strictly less than the original debt $(m_t + b_t)$, the lender can retain the right to liquidate the firm.
+Furthermore, the lender can retain and exercise this right without any penalty even after she receives f_t ($< m_t + b_t$) from the firm.
+This implies that the lender never waivers the right to liquidate the firm in exchange for any repayment cheaper than the original debt.
+Instead, the lender either liquidates the defaulting firm immediately or allows it to continue operations as a debt-ridden firm.
+The debt-ridden firm is one whose lender retains the right to liquidate it and allows it to continue operations if she agrees on the continuation fee that the firm pays to the lender.
 The lender and the debt-ridden firm negotiate at most twice in each period.
 The first negotiation arises if the firm defaults on the debt obligation in the middle of the period.
-In this negotiation the lender and the firm negotiate on the repayment f, while the lender obtains $(\phi + \psi)q_tk_t$ if she liquidates the firm at this stage.
+In this negotiation, the lender and firm negotiate on the repayment f, whereas the lender obtains $(\phi + \psi)q_tk_t$ if she liquidates the firm at this stage.
 The second negotiation, which arises at the end of the period, is over the continuation fee d{t+1} that the firm should pay in the next period.
 If the lender liquidates the firm in the second negotiation, she obtains only $\psi q_t k_t$.